sofieff/mini-comp-DSR/README.md

 https://www.drivendata.org/competitions/44/dengai-predicting-disease-spread/page/80/This repository contains a solution for the DengAI competition hosted on
 DrivenData.org.
 The goal is to predict the incidence of dengue fever in various regions using historical weather data.
-This project leverages the DengAI competition dataset and aims to provide a robust and accurate prediction model.
+This project leverages the DengAI competition dataset and aims to provide a first exposure to a data sceince problem with software engineering, feature handling and model selection.

 ## Competition Link